MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Feature 3 - Delete a contact**

-The delete feature is a stripped down version of the edit detaure.
+The delete feature is a stripped down version of the edit feature.
 It makes use of all the functionality that was created for the edit feature.
 It still needs to be able to delete a contact that is a dict or a dict inside a list but it doesnt need to do as much heavy lifting as the edit feature.

 The delete feature needs to allow the user to search for a contact and delete it if it's a single result, or do a finer search and select from multiple contacts with a user ID.
 Once a valid ID is selected, that contact is deleted from the database.
-The same generator expression as used in the edit feature is used to validate the User ID being entered by the user.
+The same generator expression, used in the edit feature, is used to validate the User ID being entered by the user.

 - The code below will call the `confirm_edit_delete()` fucntion that will display a confirmation message with the user ID and first and last names.
 - it needs to be passed the two types of search_rsults, a list of dictionaries and a dictionary for when there are more than 1 search result or a dictionary for a single reuslt.